Night traffic ban: Rahul Gandhi expresses solidarity, assures legal help

-Congress leader Rahul Gandhi on Friday visited the five youths sitting on a relay hunger strike for 10 days against the restriction on movement of vehicles on a national highway that passes through a tiger reserve in neighbouring Karnataka.
+Congress leader Rahul Gandhi on Friday visited five youths sitting on a relay hunger strike for 10 days against the restriction on movement of vehicles on a national highway that passes through a tiger reserve in neighboring Karnataka.
 Expressing solidarity with the youths, Gandhi spoke to them and said he hoped the issue would be resolved soon.
-He promised to make available legal help to solve the issue.
+He promised to make available legal help to the youths.

 Gandhi, who reached the site of the protest at Freedom park here, said the youngsters represent the cause of Wayanad, his Lok Sabha constituency, and thanked them for their "sacrifice".
 "They represent the suffering of the people here.
 All political parties are united as far as the night travel ban issue is concerned.
 There is no political difference on this," he said.